openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Credential formats that support selective disclosure, or consider issuing a separate Credential for each user claim.

-If supported by the Credential format, the Credential Issuer SHOULD provide the End-User with the option to choose which claims are selectively disclosable.

 ## Storage of the Credentials

-To prevent a leak of signed End-User data, which risks revealing private data of End-Users to third parties, systems implementing this specification SHOULD be designed to minimize the amount of End-User data that is stored.
+To prevent a leak of End-User data, especially when it is signed, which risks revealing private data of End-Users to third parties, systems implementing this specification SHOULD be designed to minimize the amount of End-User data that is stored.
 All involved parties SHOULD store Verifiable Credentials containing privacy-sensitive data only for as long as needed, including in log files.
+Any logging of End-User data should be carefully considered as to whether it is necessary at all.
+The time logs are retained for should be minimized.

 After Issuance, Credential Issuers SHOULD NOT store the Issuer-signed Credentials if they contain privacy-sensitive data.
-Wallets SHOULD store Credentials only in encrypted form, and, wherever possible, use hardware-backed encryption in particular for the private key used for Key Binding.
-Decentralized storage of data, e.g., on End-User devices, SHOULD be preferred for End-User Credentials over centralized storage.
-Expired Credentials SHOULD be deleted as soon as possible.
+Wallets SHOULD store Credentials only in encrypted form, and, wherever possible, use hardware-backed encryption.
+Credentials that are no longer valid to present should be deleted as soon as possible.

 ## Correlation

 ### Unique Values Encoded in the Credential

-Colluding Issuer/Verifier or Verifier/Verifier pairs could link issuance/presentation or two presentation sessions to the same End-User on the basis of unique values encoded in the Credential (End-User claims, identifiers, Issuer signature, etc.).
+Issuance/presentation or two presentation sessions by the same End-User can be linked on the basis of unique values encoded in the Credential (End-User claims, identifiers, Issuer signature, etc.) either by colluding Issuer/Verifier or Verifier/Verifier pairs, or by the same Verifier.

 To prevent these types of correlation, Credential Issuers and Wallets SHOULD use methods, including but not limited to the following ones:

-* Issue a batch of Credentials to enable the usage a unique Credential per Verifier using Batch Credential Endpoint defined in (#batch-credential-endpoint).
+* Issue a batch of Credentials to enable the usage a unique Credential per presentation or per Verifier using Batch Credential Endpoint defined in (#batch-credential-endpoint).
 This only helps with Verifier/Verifier unlinkability.
 * Use cryptographic schemes that can provide non-correlation.

 ### Credential Offer